 New/updated concept Comment Context of the organization Consider the combination of internal and external factors and conditions that can have an effect on an organization's approach to its products, services, investments and interested parties.
 Issues Issues can be internal or external, positive or negative and include conditions that either affect or are affected by the organization.
 Interested parties Can be a person or organization that can affect, be affected by, or perceive themselves to be affected by a decision or activity.
 Examples include suppliers, customers or competitors.
 Leadership Requirements specific to top management who are defined as a person or group of people who directs and controls an organization at the highest level.
 Risk associated with threats and opportunities Refined planning process replaces preventive action and is defined as the 'effect of uncertainty on an expected result.
 Communication There are explicit and more detailed requirements for both internal and external communications.
 Documented information Replaces documents and records.
-Performance evaluation The measurement of quality performance and the effectiveness of the QMS, covering the methods for monitoring, measurement, analysis and evaluation, as applicable, to ensure valid results.
+There are 2 types: maintained (i.e. procedures and work instructions) and retained (i.e. records) Performance evaluation The measurement of quality performance and the effectiveness of the QMS, covering the methods for monitoring, measurement, analysis and evaluation, as applicable, to ensure valid results.
 Nonconformity and corrective action More detailed evaluation of both the nonconformities themselves and corrective actions required.
+Human factors have been added as an element of root cause analysis.
 Management review More detailed requirements relating to inputs and outputs of the review.

-The key requirements of ISO 9001:2015
+The key requirements of AS/EN 9100:2016 series